yowainwright/yowainwright.github.io/content/resume.md

 ---
-title: 'Resume: the resume of Jeff Wainwright, a software engineer and surfer in Los Angeles 🏄🏾‍♂️'
+title: "Resume: the resume of Jeff Wainwright, a software engineer and surfer in Los Angeles 🏄🏾‍♂️"
-date: '2021-03-31'
+date: "2021-03-31"
 path: /resume
 meta: >-
   This is the resume of, me, Jeff Wainwright, "yowainwright" on the